Undergraduate Medical Education

 Research and Development Activities

-A review of FHS grants and contacts over the past three years reveals that CHS accounts for more than half the total financial value, and a mid-year review in 2001 reveals well over $2 million worth of grants currently active or in the pipeline.
+A review of FHS grants and contacts over the past few years reveals that CHS accounts for more than half the total financial value.
 Faculty are currently contributing annually in the range of 30-50 published articles, book chapters, etc, to the international health sciences literature.